2021 AFL Grand Final: Entertainment

-The entertainment for the 2021 AFL Grand Final was centred around artists from Western Australia due to COVID-19 restrictions.
+The entertainment for the 2021 AFL Grand Final heavily featured artists from Western Australia due to COVID-19 restrictions.
 The Welcome to Country was given by Noongar man Richard Walley.
-Mike Brady performed "Up There Cazaly", a song traditionally sung at AFL grand finals, remotely from Melbourne.
+Mike Brady performed "Up There Cazaly", a song traditionally sung at AFL grand finals, remotely from a locked-down Melbourne.
 The pre-match live entertainment began with a performance of AC/DC's "Thunderstruck" by Abbe May from the roof of the stadium.
 Baker Boy performed a mashup of Kylie Minogue's "Spinning Around" and Baker Boy's "Meditjin", including a didgeridoo solo in the middle.
 John Butler performed Icehouse's iconic 1982 hit "Great Southern Land", joined in by Stella Donnelly, Donna Simpson and Vikki Thorn of The Waifs, Gina Williams, and Guy Ghouse.
 Eskimo Joe performed "Black Fingernails, Red Wine" and INXS's "Kick", featuring saxophonist Erin Royer.
 Colin Hay from Men At Work performed "Land Down Under" from a beach in Los Angeles, joined in by the rest of the performers live at the stadium.
 Soprano Amy Manford performed Australia's national anthem, "Advance Australia Fair".

 At half-time, Birds of Tokyo and the West Australian Symphony Orchestra performed "Lanterns", a cover of Silverchair's "Straight Lines", and "Unbreakable".